sdss/explorer/README.md

 It additionally uses a custom parquet render of the mappings used in [semaphore](https://github.com/sdss/semaphore), available in the same directory.

 ## Starting the server
 To run, the environment variables must be exported to the shell environment.
-These are:
+The base ones are:

  - `EXPLORER_DATAPATH` :: path to data files (proprietary SDSS data, found on the SAS).
-In the deployment context a folder is mounted onto the VM.
+    - In the deployment context a folder is mounted onto the VM.
+    - Files are expected to be placed as: `./[release]/[explorer|columns]All[datatype]-[vastra].[hdf5|parquet]`
+ - `VASTRA` :: specific [astra](https://github.com/sdss/astra) reduction versions to read.
+ - `VAEX_HOME` :: path to store cache and log files during runtime.
+Defaults on startup to `$HOME/.vaex`.
  - `VALIS_API_URL` :: url for [valis](https://www.github.com/sdss/valis).
 This is required for login authentication (to be implemented).
- - `VAEX_HOME` :: path to store `vaex` cache and log files during runtime.
-Defaults on startup to `$HOME/.vaex`.

-Additionally, the download server requires:
+Additionally, using the download server requires:
  - `EXPLORER_SCRATCH` :: path to a scratch space
+ - `API_URL` :: API url for the download server.
+Defaults to localhost (so you might not need to set this)
+ - `EXPLORER_NPROCESSES` :: max concurrent processes for custom summary file renders.

+ You also must additionally set for the Docker:
- - `` :: path to a scratch
+ - `EXPLORER_NWORKERS` :: how many gunicorn/uvicorn workers to use

 ### Cache setup
 The Explorer can utilize a hybrid memory and disk cache .
 To set these up, use the following environment variables on runtime:
  - `VAEX_CACHE="memory,disk"`
- - `VAEX_CACHE_DISK_SIZE_LIMIT="10GB"`
+ - `VAEX_CACHE_DISK_SIZE_LIMIT="10GB"` -- this can be higher/lower
- - `VAEX_CACHE_MEMORY_SIZE_LIMIT="1GB`
+ - `VAEX_CACHE_MEMORY_SIZE_LIMIT="1GB` -- this can also be higher/lower

-These are automatically set when using the bundled shell scripts.
+These are automatically set when using the bundled shell scripts and docker.

 ## Deployment